ebassi/2017-guadec/continuous.rst

    project, and all its dependencies; then you need to set up an environment in which you can run your unit tests.
 Then you need to ensure that you build and run the tests every single time you, and possibly your direct dependencies, commit a change.
+This is usually slower than running `make check`, and if I learned anything in the past decade of free software contributions is that maintainers have issues doing that already.

    Integration testing is a spectrum, of course; if you build two libraries inside your project, you can check the integration of the